Uru people

-The Uru or Uros (Qhas Qut suñi) are an indigenous people of Bolivia.
-They live on an approximate and still growing 120 self-fashioned floating islands in Lake Titicaca near Puno.
+The Uru or Uros (Qhas Qut suñi) are an indigenous people of Bolivia and Peru.
+They live on a still-growing group of about 120 self-fashioned floating islands in Lake Titicaca near Puno.
 They form three main groups: the Uru-Chipaya, Uru-Murato, and Uru-Iruito.
 The Uru-Iruito still inhabit the Bolivian side of Lake Titicaca and the Desaguadero River.

+The indigenous Urus have darker skin than their neighbours Aymaras and Quechuas.

 History

 According to legend, the Uru descend from a people that spoke the Puquina language.

-However, while most of the Uru have shifted to Aymara and Spanish, as few as two people still spoke in 2004 the nearly extinct Uru language which is actually closely related to the Chipaya language.
+While most of the Uru have shifted to Aymara and Spanish, two people still spoke in 2004 the nearly extinct Uru language, which is closely related to the Chipaya language.

 The Uru considered themselves the owners of the lake and water.
 According to the legend, Uru used to say that they had black blood, because they did not feel the cold.
 They historically called themselves Lupihaques, "sons of the Sun".
 Although the Uru language is nearly extinct, the Uru continue to maintain their identity and some old customs.

-The purpose of the island settlements was originally defensive; if a threat arose the floating islands could be moved.
-The largest island retains a watchtower, as do most smaller islands.The Uru traded with the Aymara tribe on the mainland, intermarrying with them and eventually abandoning the Uru language for that of the Aymara.
-About 500 years ago they lost their original language.
-When conquered by the Inca empire, they had to pay taxes to them, and often were made slaves.
+The purpose of the island settlements was originally defensive: they could be moved if a threat arose.
+Many of the islands include a watchtower.

+The Uru traded with the Aymara tribe on the mainland, intermarrying with them and eventually abandoning the Uru language for that of the Aymara.
+They lost their original language about 500 years ago.
+When conquered by the Inca Empire, they had to pay taxes to them, and often were enslaved.

+Starting from 1722 a conflict arose between the Uru and Aymara people, but these conflicts ended in the 1970s when the Aymara defeated the Uru, and took permanent control of the lands that belonged to them.

 Reed island construction

 The Uru use bundles of dried Totora reeds to make reed boats (balsas), and to make the islands themselves.

 The larger islands house about ten families, while smaller ones, only about thirty meters wide, house only two or three families.
+Each island lasts about 25 years.
+After 25 years, water seeps through the reeds and the inhabitants build a new island and let the old one sink to the bottom of the lake.